Terminal

 - IDs: If the backend provides a PID, it becomes the terminal id; otherwise a generated id like

-is used. - Tab: Each terminal is an EditorFile tab with an icon and custom title (PID or generated id).
+terminal_1is used. - Tab: Each terminal is an EditorFile tab with an icon and custom title (PID or generated id).
 On process exit, the tab closes and a toast shows the exit status.

 Background Execution (No Terminal)

-when you need to run a one‑off shell command without opening a visual terminal session.
+Use the globally available Executor when you need to run a one‑off shell command without opening a visual terminal session.

 WARNING

 Prefer visible terminals for transparency.
-Avoid hiding work in the background and do not start long‑running processes via Executor.execute
+Avoid hiding work in the background and do not start long‑running processes via Executor.execute.
+For interactive or long‑lived tasks, use a terminal session instead.

 Executor.execute(command, alpine?)